chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 The original Multilogreg package can be accessed from https://github.com/kristianhessellund/Multilogreg.git and has compatibility and dependency issues.
-These have been fixed in https://github.com/IbTJensen/Multilogreg.git and can directly be installed using;
+These have been fixed in https://github.com/IbTJensen/Multilogreg.git and can directly be installed from.

-install.packages("devtools")
-library(devtools)
-install_github("IbTJensen/Multilogreg")